LidaDavydova/DLS_LowRetrieval/README.md

 ## Technical details
 Dataset used: https://github.com/irlcode/RusLawOD (currently cut to 50k samples)

 We first make embeddings for every law in the dataset (after lemmalizing it).

-After this, for each user query we search 50 closest embeddings to the embedding of the query.
-Then we return 5 closest laws with at most 2 being from the same class (classes are predetermined in the dataset).
+Then for each query the following happens.
+The system searches for the 50 nearest documents using FAISS (we use FAISS IndexFlatIP (exact search for inner product) with prior vector normalization.
+This makes the metric equivalent to cosine similarity, retrieving their indices and similarity scores.
+Then, non-existent entries and documents without classification are filtered out.
+The results are grouped by category (document class).

+If there are 5 or more categories, the most relevant document from each is taken, and the top 5 groups make it to the final selection.
+If there are fewer categories, the top 2 documents from each are selected, sorted by similarity, and the top 5 are kept.
+This approach ensures a balance between accuracy and answer diversity.

 * Frontend: Telegram bot on aiogram
 * Backend: Built in logic inside TG bot